corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

-### Stellaris Bugs

-When cloning a leader and changing them from a species class without gender to a species class with gender (or vice versa) the Leader screen interface breaks.
-The Leader screen does not hide the replaced leader or correctly show their replacement until the player manually recruits a new leader.

-### Error Logs

 This mod overrides a built-in trigger `can_be_military_leader` and a species rights `military_service_full` and `military_service_limited`.
 These overrides each cause the game to log an error, so expect to see three lines in error.log like this:

 ```